alkurdy/dublin-traceroute-windows-port/README.md

 **NAT-aware multipath traceroute tool for Windows**

+## Attribution

+This project is a native Windows port based on the original [dublin-traceroute](https://github.com/insomniacslk/dublin-traceroute) by [insomniacslk](https://github.com/insomniacslk).

 Dublin Traceroute is a sophisticated network diagnostic tool that can trace multiple paths through a network, detect NAT traversal, and visualize complex network topologies.
 This is a native Windows port of the original dublin-traceroute project.

 ## Features